sxyazi/go-collection/README.md

   </details>

-- Keys: Gets all the keys in the dict
+- `Keys` gets all the keys in the map

   <details>
   <summary>Examples</summary>